Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Adaptive Interventions in Healthcare

 \section{Adaptive Interventions in Healthcare}

-In medical research, AIs offer a vehicle to operationalize a sequential decision-making process over the course of a disease or a program, with the aim of optimizing individual health-related outcomes.
-Technically speaking, AIs are defined via explicit sequences of decision rules that pre-specify how the type, intensity, and delivery of intervention options should be adjusted over time in response to individuals' progress~\citep{almirall2014introduction, nahum2018just}.
-The pre-specified nature of AIs increases their replicability in research, enhancing the assessment of their effectiveness~\citep{nahum2019introduction}.
+Adaptive interventions offer a vehicle to operationalize a sequential decision-making process over the course of a program or a condition, with the aim of optimizing individual outcomes.
+Technically speaking, AIs are defined via explicit sequences of decision rules that prespecify how the type, intensity, and delivery of intervention options should be adjusted over time in response to individual progresses~\citep{almirall_introduction_2014, nahum2018just}.
+The prespecified nature of AIs increases their replicability in research and enhances the assessment of their effectiveness~\citep{nahum-shani_introduction_2019}.

-Existing frameworks for formalizing AIs~\citep{collins2004conceptual, almirall2014introduction} are primarily founded on four key components: \begin{enumerate}[label = (\roman*)] \item the \textbf{decision points} specifying the time points at which a decision concerning intervention has to be made; here we assume a number of finite or indefinite discrete times $t = 0, 1,\dots$; \item the \textbf{decisions or intervention options} at each time $t$, that may correspond to different types, dosages~\citep[duration, frequency or amount; ][]{voils2012informing}, or delivery mode, as well as various tactical options (e.g., augment, switch, maintain); we denote them with $A_t \in \mathcal{A}_t$, where $\mathcal{A}_t$ is the decisions space, generally discrete; \item the \textbf{tailoring variable(s)} at each time $t$, say $X_t \in \mathcal{X}_t$, with $\mathcal{X}_t \subseteq \mathbb{R}^p$, capturing individuals' baseline and time-varying information for personalizing decision-making; \item the \textbf{decision rules} $\mathbf{d} = \{d_t\}_{t \geq 0}$, that, at each time $t$, link the tailoring variable(s) to specific decisions or interventions. \end{enumerate}

-A common and useful illustrative way of describing an AI is through schematics such as the one shown in \textsc{Fig}~\ref{fig: ai-example}, where we also specify each of the four components.
+The existing frameworks for formalizing AIs~\citep{collins_conceptual_2004, almirall_introduction_2014} are based primarily on four key components: \begin{enumerate}[label = (\roman*)] \item The \textbf{decision points}, specifying the time points or time intervals at which a decision concerning intervention has been or has to be made; here, we assume a finite or countable number of times $t \in \mathbb{N} = \{0, 1,\dots\}$; \item The \textbf{decisions or intervention options} at each time $t$, that may correspond to different types, dosages (duration, frequency or amount~\citep{voils_informing_2012}), or delivery modes, as well as various tactical options (e.g., augment, switch, maintain); we denote them by $A_t \in \mathcal{A}_t$, where $\mathcal{A}_t$ is the decision or action space, generally discrete, at time $t$; \item The \textbf{tailoring variable(s)} at each time $t$, say $X_t \in \mathcal{X}_t$, with $\mathcal{X}_t \subseteq \mathbb{R}^n, n \geq 1$, capturing individuals' baseline and time-varying information for personalizing decision-making; \item The \textbf{decision rules}, $\boldsymbol{d} = \{d_t\}_{t \geq 0}$, where, at each time $t$, $d_t$ links the tailoring variable(s) $X_t$ and potentially any other previous information deemed important to a specific decision or intervention $A_t \in \mathcal{A}_t$. \end{enumerate} A common illustrative way to describe an AI is through schematics such as the one shown in Figure~\ref{fig: ai-example}, where the ``if-then'' statements clarify how the decision rule prespecifies the intervention options under various conditions.